-In a world where ecology and economics seem to inhabit two very different realms, it is easy to forget that the words, at least, share a common root: the greek word oikos, meaning home or household.
+In a world where ecology and economics seem to inhabit two very different realms, it is easy to forget that the words share a common root: the greek word oikos, meaning home or household.
 In translation, economics means “rules for the home,” ecology is “knowledge of the home,” and ecosystems are the systems that underpin the “functioning of our home”.
 There is wisdom in this etymology.
 Ecosystems are increasingly under stress from our economic systems, threatening the long-term ability of people and societies to survive and thrive on the planet.
 Add to this challenges such as growing consumption, increased human numbers, climate change, and accelerating natural resource scarcity, and you have a recipe for serious problems.
 For our planet to thrive, our economic systems need to be in tune with our ecosystems.
 We need to properly value the environmental assets and services found that nature provides.
 EKO is committed to making investments and providing consulting services that bring economic activity closer to recognizing the value of environmental assets and nature’s services.

 Unfortunately, notwithstanding the words’ common ancestry, it now seems that the “rules for our home” have become desperately disconnected from both the “knowledge of our home” and the systems that make life on that home possible.
 As a result, ecosystems are increasingly under stress, threatening the long-term ability of people and societies to survive and thrive on the planet.
 Which brings us back to the common root of the various concepts: the world is looking for solutions based on the understanding that ecosystem preservation is a critical foundation for ongoing economic prosperity, rather than an impediment to economic growth.

 Indeed, without functioning ecosystems and the many services they provide (such as clean air, clean water, pollination, healthy soils, and biodiversity) economic prosperity (let alone growth) is impossible.
 The truth is that natural systems have for eons been delivering essential services for free.
 Just imagine what would happen if electric utilities didn’t charge for their services.
 First, electricity would be overused (it already is), and secondly there wouldn’t be money to invest in the cables, technicians, and generators that make the provision of that service possible.
 That is exactly what is currently happening with the ecosystems that make up the world’s largest “public utility”.